Vivek-95/adult_dataset/Readme.txt

 adult.R-Contains source code for different imputation techniques and machine learning algorithms used.
 Imputation Techniques :
-•	Multivariate Imputation by Chained Equations(MICE)
+  Multivariate Imputation by Chained Equations(MICE) k-Nearest Neighbour
-•	k-Nearest Neighbour
-•	Miss Forest
+  Miss Forest
-•	Omission of missing values
+  Omission of missing values
-•	Mode
+  Mode
-•	Amelia Forest
+  Amelia Forest
 Machine Learning Algorithms:
-•	Random Forest
+  Random Forest
-•	Naïve Bayes
+  NaÃ¯ve Bayes
-•	Support Vector Machines
+  Support Vector Machines
-•	C5.0
+  C5.0
-•	k-Nearest Neighbours
+  k-Nearest Neighbours

-plot.R-Contains source code for creating the plot that accordingly reflects the acuracy level of the model used.
+plot.R-Contains source code for creating the plot that depicts the acuracy of the each model used.

 model_accuracy.png- The image file of plotting accuracy of various models